marc9323/Tkinter-Password-Manager/README.txt

 Tkinter Password/Web Account Data Manager:

+This app allows multiple users sharing the same computer to store passwords and other data related to accounts on the web - basic CRUD functionality for web account data.

-The app requires installation of passlib dependency for password encryption.
+It requires installation of passlib dependency for password encryption:
 'pip install passlib'

+Since the project includes several files plus the dependency passlib I've included the virtual environment (venv) in the zip archive so you can load the whole folder into pycharm as a project.

 Start the application by running controller.py.